 Eating In A Rush

 When we begin to salivate, our stomach starts producing gastric juices and digestive enzymes that jump-start the whole process.
-When we’re in a hurry, and barely chew our food, we don’t give our body time to produce the essential enzymes that it needs to break down and absorb our food.
+When we’re in a hurry, and barely chew our food, our bodies have more difficulty breaking down large bites into the nutrients they need.

 Stress

 Stress keeps us in “fight or flight” mode and forces our sympathetic nervous system to be continuously in gear.
-When we’re functioning in this way we don’t allow our body to shift into parasympathetic mode, which means we are not able to properly “rest and digest.”
-Simply put, when we’re stressed, our body can’t produce enough gastric juices or enzymes to optimally digest food.
+When we’re functioning in this way we don’t allow our body to shift into parasympathetic mode which means we are not able to properly “rest and digest.”
+Simply put, when we’re stressed, our body is distracted from producing the right levels of gastric juices or enzymes to optimally digest food.

 Aging